It's when you look for opportunities to help others.

 I wanted to ask for $1, but this widget doesn't allow $1.
 Smart widget I suppose.

 Listen up--thousands of you show up to this blog daily (why I am not sure, but today I am extremely grateful).
-If those of you who can afford $5 today are willing to give....we can make a HUGE dent in their financial needs.
-Here is how the money will be broken down:

 The first part of the money will go towards gifts for Isaac and his two siblings.
 You all made it pretty clear that you want to make sure this Christmas knocks all of the others out of the water.

+We want to make sure it does as well.
 The second way the money will be spent is on gas gift cards.
 Traveling to and from the hospital can get dang expensive and we don't want them to have to worry about it.

 The third portion of the funds will be used to have food catered in from local restaurants.